-For example, we may collect information that's publicly available online or from other public sources to help train Google's language models and build features like Google Translate.
+For example, we may collect information that's publicly available online or from other public sources to help train Google's AI models and build products and features like Google Translate, Bard, and Cloud AI capabilities.
 Or, if your business's information appears on a website, we may index and display it on Google services.

 For example, we use a cookie called 'lbcs' that makes it possible for you to open many Google Docs in one browser.
 Blocking this cookie would prevent Google Docs from working as expected.
-Learn more safety and reliability
+Learn more remove safety and reliability